- Adopting Your Cats

 Our working cats, who aren’t suited for indoor living, would love to spend their lives helping to control your warehouse, ranch, mill or barn’s rodent and pest population.
 All they ask for in return is shelter, food, water and care.
 Best of all, when you give our cats a job, you’re saving the lives of homeless pets who otherwise would not have been suitable for adoption.

-*Please note that our Working Cats Program is an outlet for hard-to-place cats already in our shelter that meet specific qualifications.
+Our Working Cats Program is an outlet for hard-to-place cats already in our shelter who meet specific criteria.
 We are unable to accept cats from the public to be placed directly into the Working Cats program.